diznq/80s/README.md

 ## Compiling

 Prerequisites:
-- installed Lua librares (lualib.a)
+- installed Lua librares (lualib.a and Lua headers possibly in /usr/local/include)
 - Linux (as of now, only epoll is supported as event loop provider, kqueue and IOCP to be in future)

-To compile the project, simply run `gcc main.c -llua -lm -O3 -s -march=native -o bin/server`
+To compile the project, simply run `./build.sh` or `JIT=true ./build.sh` to build with LuaJIT.

 ## API
 C server exposes several APIs for Lua for both input and output.